 Umbel Segment Comparison Mode

-As soon as I began interviewing Umbel users and watching them use the product, there seemed to be a need to look at one segment(s) versus another.
-I would see them open an additional tab, take screenshots, or save custom segments (multiple segments saved as one) to access later.
+A common pattern began emerging early on while testing and watching our clients use the product.
+There was an inherent need to look at one segment(s) versus another in order to make a decision on the best way to target a cohort of fans.
+I would watch them open additional tabs, take screenshots, or save custom segments (multiple segments saved as one) to access later to do this and some would become more frustrated than others.
 The more I witnessed this behavior the more it became apparent we needed to provide them a better way to do this.

-The second round of user testing ended similar to our internal testing.
-Again, we thought one option would be great for one set of users and the other would be good for the other set.
-The decision was between a modal with multiple tabs with the data in rows and columns that we thought would appeal to our Business Intelligence users and the other option being a more visual approach where we split the main segment screen into a column A and column B. The second version seemed to appeal more toward an average user.
-After much thought and discussion with our head of product and head of Client Services, we made the call to go with the more visual option, since we believed it would be more helpful for a larger portion of our users.
+After multiple rounds of user testing, we thought one option would be great for one set of users and the other would be good for the other set.
+The decision was between a modal with multiple tabs with the data in rows and columns that we thought would appeal to our Business Intelligence users and the other option being a more visual approach where we split the main segment screen into a column A and column B. The second version seemed to appeal more toward an average user, however.
+So, after a good amount of discussion with our head of product, head of Client Services, and the developer who would be implementing the feature, we made the call to go with the more visual option, since we believed it would be more helpful for a larger portion of our users.